 The “Three Age” history of the introduction of iron in Europe is unique and not reflected anywhere else in the world.
 In southern Africa, for example, there never was a Bronze Age and the first metal to be used was iron.
 In North America native copper was hammered into shapes but was never smelted.
 In Europe the Iron Age followed the Bronze Age but there was no distinct line between the two.
 Iron was merely an additional metal.
 It is difficult to form into complex shapes, unlike bronze, and it corrodes easily so it was not a suitable material for all uses.
 By the 2nd millennium BCE a few iron items were in circulation, such as pins and awls but around 1100 BCE the metal took off in a big way.
 It appeared throughout the near east, Europe and Britain almost simultaneously.

-There are two sources of iron – meteoric iron that is extremely rare and can be identified by its high nickel content, and iron ores.
-It appears as oxides and sulphides; both are commonly available.
+There are two sources of iron – meteoric iron is extremely rare and can be identified by its high nickel content, iron ores are naturally occurring in the earth’s crust.
+Ores appear as oxides and sulphides; both are commonly available.
 Iron ore is rarely pure so there are almost always other constituents in any iron item.
 Unfortunately it is impossible to assign chemical “signatures” to European ores because they vary so much, so the inclusions are not useful for sourcing raw materials used in archaeological artefacts.

-Thanks to Prof Elizabeth Slater, head of department at the University of Liverpool school of archaeology for clear lectures on artefacts and materials.
+Thanks to Prof Elizabeth Slater (RIP), head of department at the University of Liverpool school of archaeology for clear lectures on artefacts and materials.
 J M Cronyn’s Elements of Archaeological Conservation has also been consulted.

 Coventry’s first clockmaker was William Watson who had a workshop in the city in the 17th century but it was not until a hundred years later that the trade blossomed.
 In 1747 the company of Vale and Rotherham was established in Spon Street.
 The premises was set up in the way that early factories throughout the Midlands began, as a collection of small workshops under one roof (like Matthew Boulton’s Soho Manufactory where Birmingham “toys” were made)